tkiviniemi/luuriliike/README.md

 # Luuriliike

-> The project is abandoned indefinitely
+> The project is abandoned indefinitely.
+>
-> Databases in firebase have expired so the form submitting doesn't work at the moment
+> Databases in firebase have expired so the form submitting/fetching doesn't work at the moment.

 A simple frontend project consisting of a landing page for an imaginary phone repair company.